What can we learn from Winnie the Pooh and his friends?

 Even when other characters are having fun he manages to find a negative in the moment and will often over generalise previous experiences to support this.

-Eeyore’s mental filter means that he only notices his own failures and his constant comparison to other characters on and then labelling himself in a negative way only highlights this further.
+Eeyore’s mental filter means that he only notices his own failures and his constant comparison to other characters on and then labeling himself in a negative way only highlights this further.

 Eeyore is most certainly guilty of magnifying situations and blowing things out of proportion, it is part of his all or nothing or black and white way of thinking.
 Often he has completely jumped to the wrong conclusion, believed something to be his fault without reason or used his emotional state and feelings to label the situation.